Maharshi (2019 film): Soundtrack

 The film's soundtrack album and background music were composed by Devi Sri Prasad.
 All lyrics were written by Sri Mani.
 The complete soundtrack album was released on 1 May 2019 at the film's pre-release event, where various music artistes performed the songs.

 Release

 The film was originally scheduled to release on 25 April 2019.
 On 6 March 2019, Dil Raju announced that the film would be postponed due to delay in the post-production work.
-The film was released theatrically on 9 May 2019.
-Maharshi was released on 8 May 2019 (a day before its official release in India) across 2500 screens in the United States.
+The film was released theatrically on 9 May 2019 in India and on 8 May 2019 across 2500 screens in the United States.
 In Bengaluru, the film was released across 400 screens, thus becoming the first Telugu film to have a high screen count, of the time.

-On 8 May 2019, a day before the release of the film, a few officers from the Income Tax Department made a raid at Dil Raju's office and his house, in Hyderabad.

-The film was also dubbed and released in 2020 in Tamil (as Ungalukkaga Oruvan), Kannada (as Veera Maharshi) and Malayalam.
+The film was also dubbed and released in 2020 in Tamil as Ungalukkaga Oruvan, in Kannada as Veera Maharshi and in Malayalam.
+The Hindi dubbed version was directly premiered on Goldmines TV channel on 16 June 2024.